How Umbrella Insurance Helps Keep You Covered

 7. Is umbrella insurance tax deductible? – That depends on whether the policy is for personal or business use.
 In the case of a personal umbrella policy, the premiums are not tax deductible.
 In the case of a commercial policy that supplements your other business liability coverage, the answer is maybe.
 (You’ll need to consult your CPA to find out for sure.)

-If you still need help determining if an umbrella policy makes sense for you and/or your business, call your insurance agent or call Diane Tait at (904) 388-5494.
+If you still need help determining if an umbrella policy makes sense for you and/or your business, call your insurance agent or call Diane Ferber at (904) 388-6446.

-Diane Tait owns and operates A&B Insurance.
-To find out more about how you can save money on renter’s insurance, go to her site or fill out the form at right.
+Diane Ferber owns and operates A&B Insurance.
+To learn more about how you can save money on insurance, visit her site.

 Comments